pjh/kubernetes-the-hard-way/docs/04-certificate-authority.md

 gsutil ls gs://k8s-the-hard-way
 ```

-Then, RDP to each Windows instance and download the files.
-For example, on
+Then, RDP to each Windows instance and download the files. `gsutil` is already
+installed in the public Windows images for GCE.
+Run these

-`worker-1` run in a CMD shell or Powershell:
+On `worker-1` run these commands in PowerShell:

 ```
+$hostname = $Env:Computername.ToLower()
 mkdir C:\k
 gsutil cp gs://k8s-the-hard-way/ca.pem C:\k
-gsutil cp gs://k8s-the-hard-way/worker-1*.pem C:\k
+gsutil cp gs://k8s-the-hard-way/$hostname*.pem C:\k
 dir C:\k
 ```

 TODO: grab the hostname automatically here.

 TODO: figure out how to perform this via Remote Powershell.

-TODO: use a better directory than C:\k.

 ### Controllers